How Do You Do, Fellow Kids?

 It’s a common trope that adults just don’t understand kids these days, with their twits and tiktoks and facespaces.
 This can become especially apparent in the classroom setting when in order to try to stay relevant, instructors throw in references and jokes to something that students might be familiar with.
 Sometimes it can work, and sometimes it can fall flat, especially as the reference or joke ages and students become increasingly unfamiliar with the reference.
 But when done right, pop culture references and jokes can do quite a bit to maintain and enhance engagement in the classroom.

 I see the classroom as a storytelling setting, and the mark of a good storyteller is keeping an audience engaged and entertained until the end of the story so that the storyteller can get the main lesson across.
 Humor and references to popular culture are tools in that storytelling toolkit.
 In my case, I’m a big fan of word play, irony, obscure references, and non sequiturs.
 My class narratives incorporate that sense of humor.
 As an example, in my online astrobiology class, Habitable Worlds, an angry chinchilla that popped up when you made a particularly egregious methodological error was the main non sequitur.
 His angry mug had only one particular use case … a really boneheaded move.
 It was both amusing for students and also a design element used to signal that this was a stupid mistake that shouldn’t be made (for example, not making any measurements, or saying that cracks in rocks can form before the rock itself does).
 Because the class was focused on where and how to look for alien life, the pop culture references were mostly science fiction that was popular at the time.
 Additionally, the references mined science fiction tropes and historical science fiction so that as current references aged, they wouldn’t stand out as much.
-Finally, to cater to my fondness for wordplay and irony, the assessment quizzes were tied to an evil AI who tormented students (extending the astrobiology and science fiction tie-ins to artificial intelligence and its associated fiction tropes).
+Finally, to cater to my fondness for wordplay and irony, the assessment quizzes were tied to an evil AI who tormented students with excessive wordplay, hence extending the astrobiology and science fiction tie-ins to artificial intelligence and its associated tropes.

 The end result was a course that was intimately tied to both the scientific study of astrobiology and the science fiction stemming from and informing the future of astrobiology.
 Throughout the course, there were references to TV science fiction like Star Trek, Farscape, Futurama, Babylon 5, Firefly, and Battlestar Galactica, and movie science fiction like 2001: A Space Odyssey, Aliens, and The Terminator.
-There were also references to science fiction gaming, such as Starcraft, Half-Life 2, Mass Effect, and especially Portal (which had the benefits of exclusively female characters, a sadistic sense of humor, physics puzzles, and strong narrative tie-ins to science and experimentation).
+There were also references to science fiction gaming, such as Starcraft, Half-Life 2, Mass Effect, and especially Portal (which had the rare combination of exclusively female characters, a sadistic sense of humor, physics puzzles, and strong narrative tie-ins to science and experimentation).
 Sometimes the references were serious, such as using science fiction examples to explore the viability of a particular idea (for example, silicon- or methane-based life).
-Other times, the science fiction realm was mined for quotes, such as GLaDOS’s unhelpful help in testing situations.
+Other times, the science fiction realm was mined for quotes, such as GLaDOS’s unhelpful help in testing situations

 So, did this approach work?
 It seems like it did.
-Older students appreciated the references to classic science fiction while younger students appreciated the references to video gaming.
+Older students appreciated the references to classic science fiction while younger students appreciated the references to recent video games.
 A good portion of the students attracted to an astrobiology class are already interested in science fiction, so the science fiction references and humor resonated with them.
 The Portal references were especially appreciated, especially by female students.
 Students reported that the science fiction references and jokes made the course relatable, especially when they were able to identify particularly obscure references.
 Common feedback, even the insult humor in the quizzes, included:

 “Helped make the class even more fun!”

-“As a gamer I appreciated all of the Portal and Mass Effect references.”
+“As a gamer I appreciated all of the Portal and Mass Effect references.

 “The type of humor that’s easy to digest but still rude enough to make you say ‘lol, you jerk!'”